PaulScemama/aevb/README.md

 (params: ArrayLikeTree, state: ArrayLikeTree, input: ArrayLike, train: bool) -> Dict[str, ArrayLike]
 ```

 In words, the `apply` methods take in learnable parameters, a learnable state (if none is required, pass in an empty dictionary `{}`), input data, and a boolean flag indicating whether this is being used during training of the learnable components passed in.
-The output of `gen_apply` and `rec_apply` must output dictionaries where the keys are the keyword arguments for the `gen_obs_dist` logpdf and `rec_dist` logpdf, respectively.
+The output of `gen_apply` and `rec_apply` must output dictionaries where the keys are the keyword arguments for the `gen_obs_dist` logpdf and `rec_dist` logpdf and reparameterized sample, respectively.

 When the components listed above are passed to the `AevbEngine` contructor, two main functions are then available for the user.